 - Jewelry for body piercing may not be visible with the exception of earrings for females. - Earrings are not permitted for boys. - Accessories or styles that reflect a negative subculture are not permitted.
 This is solely at the discretion of an administrator. - Clothing with the names or depictions of bands, entertainers, or celebrities may not be worn. - Inappropriate pictures or words are not permitted on clothing worn to school.
-Teachers, administrators, and staff must easily understand the meaning of words or emblems

-- that appear on clothing.

-- Clothing that bears the name or logo of groups and movements that clearly oppose Christian principles are not to be worn to school.
+Teachers, administrators, and staff must easily understand the meaning of words or emblems that appear on clothing. - Clothing that bears the name or logo of groups and movements that clearly oppose Christian principles are not to be worn to school. - Oversized clothing. - Military fatigues, trench coats, and surgical wear. - Company uniforms. - Items with a skull or bones. - Items bearing a Confederate flag. - Clothing worn tightly to the body.

-- Clothing that is meant to intimidate, exclude, or separate (as determined by administration) must not be worn.

-- Athletic wear, such as shorts, jerseys, sweat pants, warm-ups, and jogging suits may not be worn.

-- Oversized clothing.

-- Military fatigues, trench coats, and surgical wear.

-- Company uniforms.

-- Items with a skull or bones.

-- Items bearing a Confederate flag.

-- Clothing worn tightly to the body.